+Here at MPN, we see many cases of liver disease.
 If your pet has been given the diagnosis of liver disease and you want the very best for them, then read on.
-Feeding prescription diets don't tend to work successfully and if you want to learn about how you can help with fresh food and supplements, then this is the guide for you.
+Feeding prescription diets don’t often work successfully and if you want to learn about how you can help with fresh food and supplements, then this is the guide for you.

-Liver disease can present differently so I have listed some of the common disease we see in the vets today.
+Liver disease can present differently, so I have listed some of the common disease we see today.

 Chronic Hepatitis is the most common primary liver disease found in dogs.
 This chronic inflammatory condition is generally not determined although genetics, copper, infectious agents, infections such as leptospirosis or viral infections, severe trauma and various drugs (phenobarbital, NSAIDs, paracetamol) may be implicated.
 Copper-associated hepatitis, where copper accumulates within hepatocytes can become toxic and cause liver damage.